RafiatOlowo/bookstore-api/README.md

 ```
 ---
 ## Database Schema
-The database uses a single table `books` to store all book types.
+The database uses a single table `book` to store all book types.

 | Column Name | Data Type | Description |
 |---|---|---|